 Kratom and pain

 Kratom is well-known for its analgesic properties.
 It has chemicals called alkaloids.
 The principal alkaloid present in kratom is called mitragynine.

-Mitragynine binds to molecules in your body called opioid receptors.
+Mitragynine binds to molecules in your body called receptors.
 Binding activates these receptors, and they cause certain reactions, the ultimate result of which is the release of anti-pain chemicals.

 According to research, before mitragynine can activate these receptors, it has to be converted to another compound called hydroxymitragynine.
 Thus, the primary compound behind kratom’s analgesic properties is hydroxymitragynine.